ahmedabdelhamid399/Delight-Dish/README.md

 ### Authentication

-Securely authenticate to access additional features and personalize your experience. **Healthy Habit** offers simple login and sign-up functionality.
+Securely authenticate to access additional features and personalize your experience. **Delight Dish** offers simple login and sign-up functionality.
 Users can choose to authenticate using their social networking accounts such as Facebook, Google, or Twitter.
 Firebase Authentication is utilized to streamline the login process.

 ### Guest Mode